 When you register for events organised by the programme, we will ask for information such as your name, project or organisation that you represent and potential dietary requirements.
 The information is used by the programme authorities to select the right participants if needed, to better define the event programme and to inform catering of any food allergies or diets.
 Information about dietary requirements is only sent to the catering company, and without being personalised (not attached to a name).
-If the information with a requirement for the catering company to delete the information immediately after the event.
+If the information for some reason needs to be personalised, the programme bodies send the information with a requirement for the catering company to delete the information immediately after the event.
 Other information about participants must by law be kept until the programme period has been finally closed.